Bolton book says Trump asked Chinese president for help winning reelection

 "I would print Trump's exact words, but the government's prepublication review process has decided otherwise," Bolton writes.
 The Justice Department on Tuesday filed a federal lawsuit against Bolton, who resigned as national security adviser in December 2019, arguing the book contained classified material and should not be published.

+Wednesday night, Mr. Trump said on Fox News Channel's "Hannity" that releasing the book means Bolton broke the law.
+"Very simple.
+I mean, as much as it's going to be broken.
+It's highly classified information, and he did not have approval," Mr. Trump said.

+In an interview with The Wall Street Journal Wednesday evening, the president called Bolton "a liar" and said "everybody in the White House hated" Bolton.
+He also denied Bolton's claim that, as the Journal puts it, he "gave his blessing" to Xi to build detention camps for China's Uighur Muslims.
+The Journal says a Bolton spokeswoman declined to comment.

-"Trump's conversations with Xi reflected not only the incoherence in his trade policy but also the confluence in Trump's mind of his own political interests and U.S. national interests," Bolton says in his book, according to the excerpt in the Journal.
-"I am hard-pressed to identify any significant Trump decision during my White House tenure that wasn't driven by reelection calculations."
+According to the excerpt in the Journal, Bolton says in the book that "Trump's conversations with Xi reflected not only the incoherence in his trade policy but also the confluence in Trump's mind of his own political interests and U.S. national interests."

+"I am hard-pressed to identify any significant Trump decision during my White House tenure that wasn't driven by reelection calculations," Bolton writes.

 "Had Democratic impeachment advocates not been so obsessed with their Ukraine blitzkrieg in 2019, had they taken the time to inquire more systematically about Trump's behavior across his entire foreign policy, the impeachment outcome might well have been different," Bolton writes.
 Democrats argued that Mr. Trump abused his power by asking the Ukrainian president to investigate Joe Biden, a political rival, and his son.